-The company has been in business for 15 years and the are not accredited on the Better Business Bureau but have a ‘B’ rating.
+The company has been in business for 15 years.
+They are not accredited by the Better Business Bureau, but they have a ‘B’ rating.

-What’s alarming is that they’ve had 495 complaints to the BBB during the past 3 years.
+What’s alarming is that the BBB has received 495 complaints about them in the past 3 years.
 Some of those complaints are from people stating the company has not stopped reporting a debt they don’t own to the major credit bureaus.

-Other consumers say they’ve been receiving harassing phone calls from Hunter Warfield about debt they may owe.
+Other consumers say they’ve been receiving harassing phone calls from Hunter Warfield about debts they may owe.

 Learn more about Regulation F and what will it mean for consumers with debts.

 If you’re hearing from Hunter Warfield – or any collection agency – there are things that you can (and should) do.
 There are also two things that you should not do: